zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains.md

+---
+Name: How to filter entities not contained from an existing list with Entity Framework?
+---

 # How to filter entities not contained from an existing list with Entity Framework?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ceAiw-fOU_c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>